-King Edward VI of England was born on 12 October 1537 to the great acclaim of the entire kingdom and the profound relief of his father, Henry VIII.
+King Edward VI of England was born on 12 October 1537 to the great rejoicing of the populace and profound relief of his father, Henry VIII.

 Few children have been welcomed into the world with the eagerness in which an entire nation awaited the birth of Edward VI.
 The pregnancy of Jane Seymour, the third wife of Henry VIII and the first queen the aging king would acknowledge as his true wife, had been announced on 27 May 1537 with the accompaniment of a Te Deum at St Paul’s Cathedral.
 King Henry was forty-six – an old man by Tudor reckoning – and he wanted a male heir more than any other earthly thing.
 Would the baby in Jane’s belly be the longed-for prince?